The Complete Guide To Buying Concentrates

 Learn more about how The Travel Agency selects cannabis products and scrutinizes their quality before adding them to the menu.

-There are several ways you can consume concentrates, some of which are simple and others which involve some equipment and knowledge of basic techniques.
+There are several ways you can consume concentrates, some of which are simple and others of which involve some equipment and knowledge of basic techniques.
 Here’s a look at the most common ways to consume your cannabis concentrates.

 Use a dab rig: The conventional way to consume extracts like budder, crumble, and shatter is to use a type of pipe called a dab rig.
 Dab rigs are affixed with a “nail,” which you heat with a blowtorch or electronically (called an e-nail) before adding a small amount of extract on top of it.
 Inhale instantly.

-Use portable vaporizers: The addition of concentrate-compatible portable vaporizers and dab pens have made for an even easier dabbing experience.
+Use portable vaporizers: The addition of concentrate-compatible portable vaporizers and dab pens has made for an even easier dabbing experience.
 These portable vaporizers skip the blowtorch or e-nail in favor of a rechargeable battery, simplifying consumption.
 Some dry herb vaporizers are dual-use, which means you can vape concentrates with them as well as flower.

 Combine with flower: Some concentrates, like kief, hash, or crumble, can easily be added to flower.
-Sprinkle it in a joint or add it to your bowl pack to up the level of potency during your next session.
+Sprinkle your concentrate in a joint or add it to your bowl pack to up the level of potency during your next session.
 More viscous concentrates can be brushed onto or twirled around the outside of a joint as well.

 Not all concentrates are the right fit for every device.
 Some are too thick to easily scoop into a chamber, while others are too runny and could spill out of your accessory and damage it.
 Read the instruction manual that comes with your device for further insight.